MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Register-CsOnlineDialInConferencingServiceNumber.md

 ### -------------------------- Example 1 --------------------------
 ```
-Register-CsOnlineDialinConferencingServiceNumber -Identity <number> -BridgeId <guid>
+Register-CsOnlineDialinConferencingServiceNumber -Identity <+1425555XXX> -BridgeId <fb91u3e9-5c2a-42c3-8yy5-ec02beexxx09>
 ```

-This command registers the telephone number provided within <number> to your conference bridge.
+This command registers the telephone number <+1425555XXX> to your conference bridge.
 To find the bridge ID associated with your conference bridge you can use the command Get-CsOnlineDialInConferencingBridge.

 ## PARAMETERS